-To significantly accelerate the data processing aspect of IMR for potential real-time applications, we introduced the Bubble Dynamics Transformer (BDT) model, specifically designed to infer the viscoelastic properties of hydrogels using minimal experimental inputs.

-The BDT architecture demonstrated robust training behavior and high predictive accuracy across a wide range of material stiffness and damping conditions.
-Critically, when compared against conventional physics-based IMR fitting procedures, the BDT model leverages the entire normalized radius-time curve ($R$($t$)) from experiments to predict the shear modulus ($G$) and viscosity ($\mu$) of the surrounding medium.
-While utilizing the same comprehensive input data as traditional full-curve IMR fitting, the BDT model achieves comparable accuracy in estimating viscoelastic material properties, with the significant advantage of notably improved processing speed once trained.

-However, for soft materials exhibiting highly nonlinear phenomena such as material fracture or plasticity during cavitation experiments, both conventional IMR (especially when reliant on simpler constitutive models like the Kelvin-Voigt model) and the current BDT model may struggle to accurately capture the bubble dynamics.
-This is because such complex behaviors often deviate from the assumptions underlying standard viscoelastic models.
-Incorporating material failure and damage mechanisms into the underlying bubble dynamics theory and, consequently, into the BDT model's training paradigm, remains a key area for future investigation.

-In summary, the successful development and application of the BDT framework underscore its potential as a powerful tool for rapid, data-driven characterization of soft viscoelastic materials by analyzing their complete bubble dynamics profiles.
-This approach promises to open new pathways for high-throughput, non-invasive diagnostics in diverse fields, including soft tissue mechanics, hydrogel development, and biomedical device evaluation.
-Future extensions of this work may focus on incorporating uncertainty quantification, expanding the training datasets to encompass an even broader spectrum of material responses and experimental conditions, and deploying the BDT model for real-time, \textit{in situ} material assessment.
+However, conventional IMR requires iterative physics-based forward-model fitting, which can be computationally expensive and may limit its use in high-throughput or near-real-time applications.
+To address this limitation, we introduced the Bubble Dynamics Transformer (BDT), a Transformer-based deep learning framework designed to infer viscoelastic and viscous material parameters directly from experimentally measured bubble radius--time trajectories.

+The BDT models demonstrated robust training behavior and accurate inference across a broad range of stiffness and damping conditions represented in the synthetic training datasets.
+The BDT-Viscoelasticity model inferred both shear modulus $G$ and viscosity coefficient $\mu$ from normalized LIC bubble dynamics and achieved close agreement with conventional IMR estimates for several hydrogel systems.
+The BDT-ViscousOnly model further enabled rapid viscosity inference for viscous polymer solutions, providing a streamlined framework for materials whose cavitation response is dominated by viscous dissipation.
+Once trained, both models enabled material-parameter inference on the order of seconds, thereby substantially reducing the computational cost associated with repeated iterative IMR fitting.